WurstCommander/Win10AppRemove/README.md

 - For finding errors:
   If you don't get any errormessages, remove "#$ErrorActionPreference = "SilentlyContinue"" from the script.
-  I included it, because some apps throw errormessages (app is already removed etc.) which CLS can't remove from the console.
-I don't know why.
+  I included it, because some apps throw errormessages (app is already removed etc.) which the clear screen command (CLS) can't remove from the console.
+I don't know why, so I removed the spamming of console.
+  Feel free to choose log-spaming or not :-)

 - In the current version of the script I keep the weather app because I like it.
 I would suggest to remove Money, News, Sports and Weather apps together and reinstall the weather app again if you want to use it.